World Languages, Literatures, and Cultures

 The World Languages, Literatures, and Culture department offers minors in:

-For students who enrolled at McDaniel College in or after August 2012, a minimum of 28 hours is required to complete a minor.
+A minimum of 28 hours is required to complete a minor.
 Students may earn up to twelve credits toward a minor through the McDaniel College administered placement examination, which is taken before beginning classes as a first-year student.
 Only one course taught in English may count toward the minor.
-At least one of the courses for the minor must be at the 3000 level.
+At least two of the courses for the minor must be at the 3000 level.

 Professor and Department Chair Martine Motard-Noar